 Update: On February 9, Hildur Guðnadóttir became the first woman since 1997 to take home the Oscar for Best Original Score.
 In her speech, she said: "To the girls, to the women, to the mothers, to the daughters who hear the music bubbling within, please speak up.
 We need to hear your voices."
 In the last six months, she's won an Oscar, an Emmy and a Grammy (for Chernobyl).
 In other words, she's now only one Tony away from an EGOT.

 The Icelandic musician and composer is the first woman in 10 years to be shortlisted in the category.
-Tonight, she became the first solo woman ever to take home the trophy in the category, beating out the talented composers behind Little Women, Marriage Story, and Motherless Brooklyn.
+Last night, she became the first solo woman ever to take home the trophy in the category, beating out the talented composers behind Little Women, Marriage Story, and Motherless Brooklyn.

 There have only been two other women to be nominated by themselves in the Best Original Score category since it was added to the Golden Globes in 1948; Guðnadóttir joins the likes of Jocelyn Pook (Eyes Wide Shut) and Rachel Portman (Chocolat).